oldjun/PyMyORM/README.md

 ### where

-we may filter data set by pass the where condition like below
+we may filter dataset by passing several where conditions like below

 ```python
 from models.user import User